bdsowers/InDesign_SupportScripts/readme.md

 To utilize glyphs, the script needs configuration information for each glyph.

 By default, the script will ask for a configuration file that details glyph configuration.
-An example file is contained in SupportScripts/Examples/RichText
+An example file is contained in SupportScripts/Examples/GlyphExamples

-For automation purposes this is non-ideal.
-Use the RichTextFullyAutomated script for this.
-This script will look in your User folder for a file named indesign_richtext_config.csv and use that file for configuration.

 ### Limitations:
 - Nested tags are not supported.